krusve/krusve.github.io/_posts/2023-03-13-thesis-impact-of-QC-on-cryptography.md

 Cryptographic agility is the concept that an infrastructure’s cryptography is set up so that it can be adapted or replaced whenever necessary.
-It goes both for software as well as hardware.^36
+It goes both for software as well as hardware.<sup>36</sup>

-Cryptograph is constantly evolving, and several issues drive the need for cryptographic agility: The constant development of cryptanalysis and attacks against ciphers and cryptographic methods, “harvest now, attack later” techniques on data or devices that have a long lifetime and, of course, as mentioned before, the development of quantum computing.^37
+Cryptograph is constantly evolving, and several issues drive the need for cryptographic agility: The constant development of cryptanalysis and attacks against ciphers and cryptographic methods, “harvest now, attack later” techniques on data or devices that have a long lifetime and, of course, as mentioned before, the development of quantum computing.<sup>37</sup>

 In the past, crypto agility has already been an important concept.
 For example, in 2006 , when a new attack against the <abbr title="Secure Hash Algorithm">SHA</abbr>-1 cipher was found, enabling a collision attack within a realistic amount of operations.
 Furthermore, Leurent and Peyrin (Leurent & Peyrin, 2020) identified a collision attack that would allow a
-<abbr title="Pretty Good Privacy">PGP</abbr>/<abbr title="GNU Privacy Guard">GnuPG</abbr> user to impersonate another because the old <abbr title="Secure Hash Algorithm">SHA</abbr>- 1 cipher was still
+<abbr title="Pretty Good Privacy">PGP</abbr>/<abbr title="GNU Privacy Guard">GnuPG</abbr> user to impersonate another because the old <abbr title="Secure Hash Algorithm">SHA</abbr>-1 cipher was still
-enabled in these libraries until recently.^38 Of course, this vulnerability led to immediate action recommendations to migrate to <abbr title="Secure Hash Algorithm">SHA</abbr>- 239.
-However, as Leurent and Peyrin found (Leurent & Peyrin, 2020), many applications still use <abbr title="Secure Hash Algorithm">SHA</abbr>- 1 , some 15 years after it was deemed vulnerable.
+enabled in these libraries until recently.<sup>38</sup> Of course, this vulnerability led to immediate action recommendations to migrate to <abbr title="Secure Hash Algorithm">SHA</abbr>-239.
+However, as Leurent and Peyrin found (Leurent & Peyrin, 2020), many applications still use <abbr title="Secure Hash Algorithm">SHA</abbr>-1 ,some 15 years after it was deemed vulnerable.

 These are just some examples where crypto agility would have made an incredible difference for organizations to adapt to the vulnerability and migrate from <abbr title="Secure Hash Algorithm">SHA</abbr>-1 to